-One of the most unique features of aromatherapy as an herbal healing modality is the variety of applications.
+One of the unique features of aromatherapy as an herbal healing modality is the variety of applications.
 Of these, it is the aromatherapy inhalation application, the nasal inhaler, that is extremely effective, truly aromatherapy’s unsung hero.
 And, here is why….

-The sense of smell acts mostly on the subconscious level of the brain; yet it offers us more than 10,000 times more information than the senses of sight, taste, and touch combined.
+The sense of smell acts mostly on the subconscious level of the brain, yet it offers us more than 10,000 times more information than the senses of sight, taste, and touch combined.

-The sense of smell (olfaction) was one of the earliest senses to arise in evolution and it is well developed in animals'.
+The sense of smell (olfaction) was one of the earliest senses to arise in evolution, and it is well developed in animals'.
 Olfaction is the process of the brain perceiving odor.
 It is utilized to detect odors of food, enemies, territory, and the opposite sex.
-In humans and animals, olfaction evokes emotional reactions that result in strong behavior changes.
+In humans and animals, olfaction evokes emotional reactions that result in big behavior changes.
 The limbic system is where our memories, instincts, and vital functions are controlled and processed.

-“Smell is the only sense that goes directly to the limbic system, bypassing the cerebral cortex, (our intellectual part of the brain).
+“Smell is the only sense that goes directly to the limbic system, bypassing the cerebral cortex (our intellectual part of the brain).
 The other senses of sight and hearing must register with the cortex before entering other parts of the brain.